MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     dotnet run
     ```

     Compare the output with your notes from the original application run.
-You should see significantly less sensitive information being logged.
+You should see less sensitive information being logged.

 1. Test the SQL injection fix.